City of Sevierville - Logo

 • Be a property that can provide nationally significant archeological information.

-• To be eligible for a Historic Landmark Sign; a Structure/Building or an Event must have beenbuilt or an event continued for a minimum of 50 years.
+• To be eligible for a Historic Landmark Sign, a Structure/Building or an Event must have been built or an event continued for a minimum of 50 years.

-Please be advised there is limited available space in the original Downtown Streetscapes area where signs may be place.
+Please be advised there is limited available space in the original Downtown Streetscapes area where signs may be placed.
 If you are considering applying for a Historic Landmark Sign in the Streetscapes area, please refer to the map attached in the application.

 pdf Application Form (2.20 MB)